dodaucy/auWin/README.md

 #### Enable

 Enables the selected windows.
 After that you can interact with the windows again.
 Can be undone with [disable](#disable "Disable").

-#### Set on top

-Ensures that all selected windows always stay on top of other programs.
-Can be undone with [set not on top](#set-not-on-top "Set not on top").

-#### Set not on top

-Ensures that other windows can again be above the selected windows.
-Can be undone with [set on top](#set-on-top "Set on top").

 #### Set transparency